 What is a Construction Phase Plan?

-A construction phase plan is required for every construction project under the Construction (Design and Management) Regulations 2015 (sometimes referred to as the CDM 2015).
-The document outlines all of the possible safety concerns associated with the construction project taking place, outlining all of the safety procedures in place to prevent risks.
-Construction phase plans (CPP) also include a file with relevant H&S documents.
+Under the Construction (Design and Management) Regulations 2015, also known as the CDM 2015, a Construction Phase Plan is required for every construction project.
+The document outlines all possible safety concerns associated with the project and details the safety procedures in place to mitigate risks.
+Construction phase plans (CPPs) include a file with relevant health and safety (H&S) documents.

 Project Plan